- Haustenbeck’s Heritage: Rise and Fall

 In January 1946 part of the “German Tanks of Technical Interest” kept at Haustenbeck was photographed by a Lieutenant Craig on their journey from Panzerversuchsstation 96 to the School of Tank Technology at Chertsey, England.

 The E-100, Grille, Tiger V3 and Jagdtiger 305 004, began their journey on the same day.
 They were towed by Lend-Lease M20 Diamond T trucks.
 The M20 transporter was normally used in combination with the M19 trailer, but for this occasion the unusually heavy cargo was transported on Culemeyer Straßenroller trailers.
 Allegedly, the unit responsible for the move was the 835 Heavy Recovery Section of REME.

-The convoy crossed the Weser at Nienburg on January the fifth.
-By the end of 1945 a temporary multi-truss Bailey decked bridge had been constructed there by the Royal Engineers replacing the demolished Weserbrücke upstream.
-A photo shows the E-100 being winched across the bridge – most likely to keep the weight on the bridge deck as low as possible.
+The convoy crossed the Weser near Nienburg on January 5, 1946.
+A temporary multi-truss Bailey decked bridge had been built at this spot by the Royal engineers.
+This bridge replaced the bomb-damaged Weserbrücke that was upstream.
+One of the shots by Craig shows the E-100 being winched across the bridge – most likely to keep the weight on the bridge deck as low as possible.

 The next group of Lt.
 Craig’s photos show the Grille and Tiger parked closely together.
 Until now the location of these photos had not been established, but by the presence of the water tower in the background and the marshalling yard it is certain that these photos were taken at Nienburg.
 Presumably, the convoy stayed here for the night.
 Note that some of the transporters have an insulating cover over their bonnet.
 It is evident most of the Grille’s sheet metal fighting compartment has been disassembled and stowed inside.